ImmutableSoft/AutoLM/README.md

 Be sure to link your application with AutoLm (-lautolm) as well as any dependencies (curl, openssl, etc.).
 See the TestApplication for an example of the these for your build environment.
+More details on AutoLM is described below when discussing the command line tools.
+In general, the Activate command uses AutoLmInit() and AutoLmCreateLicense() within the AutoLm library, while the Validate command uses AutoLmInit() and AutoLmValidateLicense().

 # Command Tools for Scripting Languages